NaouelEldjouher/NaouelEldjouher.github.io/_posts/2026-05-20-omnidomain-day-1.md

 ---
 layout: post
 title: "OmniDomain: Building a Platform for Plant, Fungal, and Bacterial Genomics (Day 1)"
+description: "An introduction to OmniDomain: Outlining what the three core pipelines will consist of, and the main technical challenges I'm expecting to face."
 date: 2026-05-20
-description: "An introduction to OmniDomain: Outlining what the three core pipelines will consist of, and the main technical challenges I expect to face."
 ---

 # Blog Notes: Building OmniDomain (Day 1)